- New ways of working for our devolved nations team – what does this mean?

 - What does this mean for the number of staff working in Scotland?

-- Will there be any reduction in expertise in the devolved policy, legislative and health service landscape in Scotland?
+- Is there any reduction in expertise in the devolved policy, legislative and health service landscape in Scotland?

-- Will we still work with the Scottish Paediatric Society and the Scottish Association of Community Child Health?
+- Do we still work with the Scottish Paediatric Society and the Scottish Association of Community Child Health?

-- How will RCPCH increase its footprint in the devolved nations in the future?
+- How is RCPCH increasing its footprint in the devolved nations?

 New ways of working for our devolved nations team – what does this mean?

-As you may be aware, we’re making some changes to the way our staff work in Scotland, Wales and Northern Ireland.
-Since the start of the COVID-19 crisis, our devolved nations team – like staff across the whole organisation – have worked remotely.
+As you may be aware, we made some changes to the way our staff work in Scotland, Wales and Northern Ireland.
+Since the start of the COVID-19 crisis, our devolved nations team – like staff across the whole organisation – worked remotely.
 Initially, this was an emergency response to the first lockdown.

 After several months of working from home, members of staff working in our devolved nations team and the College’s Senior Management Team agreed to move to this model for the longer term.
 The technology held up well and has enabled us to work effectively in this way, delivering guidance, advocacy work, member meetings and regular engagement with governments and other stakeholders online.
 The Scottish Government has said that organisations should make every reasonable effort to make working from home the default position.

 When we emerge from the current COVID-19 pandemic we will need to develop new models with some meetings still happening on Microsoft Teams and others in local meeting rooms, as required.